Cross-functional Teams

 Defaults and Standards

-Defaults can be a great alternative to standards if we want to support teams coming up with their own ways of working without reinventing the wheels
+Defaults can be a great alternative to standards if we want to support teams coming up with their own ways of working without reinventing the wheel.

 First Team and Divided Loyalties